Assault weapon: History of terminology

 Other researchers have found evidence to suggest that the firearms industry itself may have introduced the term "assault weapon" to build interest in new product lines.
 Phillip Peterson, the author of Gun Digest Buyer's Guide to Assault Weapons (2008) wrote:

 The popularly held idea that the term 'assault weapon' originated with anti-gun activists is wrong.
 The term was first adopted by manufacturers, wholesalers, importers and dealers in the American firearms industry to stimulate sales of certain firearms that did not have an appearance that was familiar to many firearms owners.
 The manufacturers and gun writers of the day needed a catchy name to identify this new type of gun.

 Meanwhile, many gun rights activists have put forward that the term was popularized by the media or gun control activists.
 Conservative writer Rich Lowry said that assault weapon is a "manufactured term".
 Joseph P. Tartaro of the Second Amendment Foundation (SAF) wrote in 1994: "One of the key elements of the anti-gun strategy to gull the public into supporting bans on the so-called 'assault weapons' is to foster confusion.
 As stated previously, the public does not know the difference between a full automatic and a semi-automatic firearm."
 Robert Crook, executive director of the Coalition of Connecticut Sportsmen, said "the term 'assault weapon,' as used by the media, is a media invention."
-Gun control supporters use the term while gun rights supporters generally do not use the term.
+What gets defined as assault weapon is often up for debate sometimes putting the term itself in question or giving it the charge of being controversial.
+Gun control supporters use the term while gun rights supporters and advocacy groups like The Firearm Industry Trade Association characterize weapons of this category as "so called assault weapons".